ktomk/run-travis-yml/README.md

 ## Notes
 * Lightweight port to support migrating travis-ci build scripts, your mileage may vary.
-* Running the stage(s) as build script based on the original [`travis-build`][TRAVIS-BUILD].
+* Run one of the build jobs as a build script based on the original [`travis-build`][TRAVIS-BUILD].
 * Custom stages only (no matrix, deployment, after_success etc.), this needs additional matrix/actions in your workflow (checkout, VM setup, services,